-Out-of-State Residents
+Out-of-State residents refers to someone who has not lived in Arkansas for six consecutive months prior to the first day of class but are citizens or legal residents of the U.S.

-Students who have not lived in Arkansas for six consecutive months prior to the first day of class but are citizens or legal residents of the U.S. are considered Out- Of-State and pay the out-of-state tuition rate.
-Students without a social security number (SSN) or Individual Taxpayer Identification Number (ITIN) on file will be classified as out-of-state residents and charged the out-of- state tuition rate, in accordance with Federal Law 8 U.S.C.
+Students without a social security number (SSN) or Individual Taxpayer Identification Number (ITIN) on file will be classified as out-of-state residents and will be charged the out of state tuition rate, in accordance with Federal Law 8 U.S.C.
 Section 1623.